Used Car: 2010 Chevrolet Cobalt Review

 Other Cars to Consider

 Available as a sedan or coupe, the 2010 Kia Forte is a good alternative to the Cobalt if you need a small car with good cargo space, competitive fuel economy and enough power to take you through your weekly commute.
 Like many small cars, the Forte’s back seat isn’t the most spacious, but it does have good cargo space.
-The Forte’s fuel economy ratings aren’t as high as the Cobalt’s, but it does have a quality cabin, a generous list of tech features, a higher reliability score and more standard safety features.
+The Forte’s fuel economy ratings aren’t as high as the Cobalt’s, but it does have a quality cabin, a generous list of tech features, and more standard safety features.